Kasen87/TDD-JS-bowlingGame/README.md

 # Learning Test-Driven Development with Jasmine & Node
----
 This project is my first introduction into TDD processes thanks to Eleni.

 The vague goal is to build a simple bowling game that will ask for up to four players and then process their turns for them to determine a *random* victor.

-## Current File Progress
-### bowlingGame.js _(Phase I)_
-  - Test for Successful Init
-  - Test for Successful Bowl Action

-### player.js _(Phase II)_
-  - Phase I
-    - Test for init values
-    - Test for score changes
-    - Test for score reset to 0
-  - Phase II
-    - Test for score encapsulation
-    - Test for name encapsulation
-    - Test for hitChance encapsulation
-    - Test for hitChance randomness
-    - Test for hitChance changes

-### More Objects?

 ## Real-Life Models
 - To set-up a bowling game, you must: